jinghuazhao/Computational-Statistics/WEB.md

 ```
 Note that the synchronisation works equally well for backup of files locally.

-## non-interactive authentication

-Both approaches below require `lftp` which is also associated with `libreadline.so.6`.
+## Sophisticated file transfer program

-This can be installed with
+`lftp` enables non-interactive authentication for both `ftp` and `sftp`, which can be installed with
 ```bash
 sudo apt install lftp
 ```
-Note in both cases delimiters are required between commands.
+Note in both cases command delimiters are required.

 ### ftp